Sleeping Positions for Staying Healthy – Sleeping on the Side

 Your sleep quality is affected by multiple factors – it isn’t just how dark and quiet your room is or what music you listen to before you hit the hay – it’s how you lay your body down, too.

 So, is there such thing like the best sleep position?
 According to science, the answer is sleeping on your side.
 In many ways, side sleepers have it better than others with different sleep positions.
 However, the benefits of side sleep actually depend on which side you prefer.
-Watch this video to find out how side sleeping benefits your health.
+Watch this video and check out our infographic to find out how side sleeping benefits your health.

 Side Sleeping Benefits

 Benefits of sleeping on your side are directly related to your physiology.